-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-§41.401 — Enrollment Process.
-The enrollment process is conducted in accordance with §41.109 of this chapter (relating to Enrollment in the CDS Option).
-Within five working days after receipt of a completed Form 1584, Consumer Participation Choice, by an eligible individual or LAR, or upon receipt of Form 1584 and within five working days after eligibility determination for an applicant applying for program services, a service coordinator or service coordinator must provide the following documentation to the CDSA:
+Within five business days after receipt of a completed Form 1584, Consumer Participation Choice, by an eligible member or legally authorized representative (LAR), or upon receipt of Form 1584 and within five business days after eligibility determination for an applicant applying for program services, a service coordinator or service coordinator must provide the following documentation to the financial management services agency (FMSA):

-(1) Form 1584;
+Form 1584;

-(2) the individual's authorized service plan;

-(3) the individual's plan of care; and
+the individual service plan (ISP);

-(4) if not provided in paragraph (1)-(3) of this section:

-(A) the date the employer may begin incurring expenses to initiate start-up activities and to incur recruitment and hiring expenses;
+date the employer may begin incurring expenses to initiate start-up activities and to incur recruitment and hiring expenses;

-(B) the date the employer may begin delivery of program services through the employer's service providers;
+date the employer may begin delivery of program services through the employer's service providers;

-(C) the number of units, the approved rate, or the amount authorized in the individual's service plan for each service to be delivered through the CDS option;
+the number of units, the approved rate, or the amount authorized in the ISP for each service to be delivered through the CDS option;

-(D) the total funds authorized for each program service to be delivered through the CDS option; and
+total funds authorized for each program service to be delivered through the CDS option; and

-(E) the authorized schedule of service delivery per day, week, month, or other time frame specific to the service.
+the authorized schedule of service delivery per day, week, month or other time frame specific to the service.

-Within five business days after eligibility determination for the HCBS STAR+PLUS Waiver (SPW) program, new applicants who choose the Consumer Directed Services (CDS) option are referred to the CDS agency (CDSA) to begin the initiation process.
+Within five business days after eligibility determination for the STAR+PLUS Home and Community Based Services (HCBS) program, new applicants who choose the CDS option are referred to the FMSA to begin the initiation process.

-Within five business days of receipt of the completed Form 1584, Consumer Participation Choice, ongoing SPW individuals who choose the CDS option are referred to the CDSA to begin the CDS initiation process.
+Within five business days of receipt of the completed Form 1584, ongoing STAR+PLUS HCBS program members who choose the CDS option are referred to the FMSA to begin the CDS initiation process.

-The service coordinator provides the CDSA the following documentation:
+The service coordinator provides the FMSA the following documentation:

 Form 1584;